hoaproject/Contributions-Symfony-ConsoleBridge/README.md

 As you can see in the previous example, you can replace built-in styles by simply redifining them with the new formatter.

+> Want to try it?
+Run `bin/console output:formatter:custom` or `bin/console output:formatter:native` to get a live demo and code snippet.

 ### Helpers

 The real power of the library comes from its helpers: they let you manage every